Mission Statement

 Katie points out that McCain, after 26 years in the Senate and also being the Chairman of the Powerful Commerce Committee, has almost always sided with less regulation and not more.

-the Maverick though- taking shots from his own party and certainly taking shots from the other party- trying to get people to understand what he's been talking about- the need to reform government."
+Sarah then proceeds to talk about how McCain is a Maverick: "He's also known as the Maverick though- taking shots from his own party and certainly taking shots from the other party- trying to get people to understand what he's been talking about- the need to reform government."

 Katie smiles and says "I'm just going to ask you one more time, not to belabor the point, specific examples in his 26 years of pushing for more regulation?"